Violent City: Plot

 Under blackmail, Jeff finally takes a meeting with Weber, who has grown his criminal enterprise into a semi-legitimate, billion-dollar business predicated on finance instead of violence and wants Jeff to work for him as his hatchet man.
 Steve likewise offers Jeff a lucrative job in Venezuela, but he refuses them both.
 Weber shocks him by revealing that Vanessa is actually his wife, the two having eloped while Jeff was imprisoned.

 Jeff confronts Vanessa at her hideaway in the wetlands.
 After rough sex, he takes her out into the woods with plans to kill her.
-She catches, and only asks that he makes it quick and painless.
+She catches on, and only asks that he makes it quick and painless.
 He relents, and the two embrace.
 She tells him she only married Weber for security and despises him.
 The two are ambushed by Killain, but Jeff shoots and kills him.
-He realizes Weber must've sent him to kill Vanessa.
+He realizes Weber must have sent him to kill Vanessa.

 The two confront Weber in his office, destroying the photo negatives of the incriminating pictures.
 When Vanessa leaves the room, Weber tells him she's playing them both, and will betray him soon enough.
 Disbelieving, Jeff kills Weber.
 But when he reaches their rendezvous, Vanessa isn't there, and the police arrive shortly thereafter.
 Realizing he's been double-crossed, he narrowly flees law enforcement.

 It's revealed that Vanessa and Steve had orchestrated everything to eliminate Weber and take over his organization, Jeff was just another convenient pawn in their game.
 As they ride the elevator up their new skyscraper, Jeff shoots Steve with a sniper rifle from a rooftop across the street.
 Vanessa cries out for Jeff to "make it painless," and he kills her instantly with a bullet to the head.
 Police converge on the rooftop, and Jeff provokes a rookie officer into killing him.